ContainerSolutions/adobe-workshop/containers/02_images.md

 ### Docker tracks filesystem changes

 * An image is read-only.
-* When we make changes, they happen in a copy of the image.
+* Any changes occur in a copy of the image.
-* Docker can show the difference between the image, and its copy.
+* `docker diff` shows the differences between the image and its copy.
 * For performance, Docker uses copy-on-write systems.
 (i.e. starting a container based on a big image doesn't incur a huge copy.)